luisDVA/unheadr/README.md

 # head(primates2017,n=20)
 ```

-The first half of the dataset looks like the table below:
+The first half of the dataset looks like the table below.
+Note that

-Notice some rows that actually correspond to values in grouping
+there are rows that correspond to values in grouping variables, which
-variables which should be in their own colum.
-Instead, they are embedded
+should be in their own column.
+Instead, they are embedded within the
-within the data rectangle.
-To be fair, this is a pretty common practice.
+data rectangle.
+This is a pretty common practice.
+In formatted tables
-In formatted tables and spreadsheets, this information is often centered
+and spreadsheets, this information is often centered and merged and
-and merged and shown with nice little colors and font formatting.
-This
+shown with highlighting or and font formatting.
+This looks nice and is
-looks nice and is easy to read, but hard to work with (for example:
+easy to read, but hard to work with (for example: counting elements or
-counting elements or calculating group-wise summaries).
+calculating group-wise summaries).

 In this example, values for an implicit ‘geographic region’ variable and
-an implicit ‘taxonomic family’ are embedded in the column that contains
+an implicit ‘taxonomic family’ variabble are embedded in the column that
-our observational units (the scientific names of various
+contains our observational units (the scientific names of various
 primates).

 | scientific\_name             | common\_name                 | red\_list\_status | mass\_kg |